LeanKhan/leankhan.github.io/src/pages/posts/to-my-lockdown-lovers.md

 title: To my Lockdown Lovers
 publishDate: 21 October 2020
 name: Emmanuel Segun-Lean
-description: Part of the Posts I did for StallionReview AUN student online magazine hosted on Bubbl :)
+description: One of the Posts I did for StallionReview, the unofficial AUN student online magazine hosted on Bubbl, in 2020.
 ---

 _A student asked me to publish this letter he composed for the four "babes" he was "toasting" during the Lockdown period.
 Enjoy and share :) Names are abbreviated to protect the identities of the individuals_ -> Comment that was part of original article.